- Full Production resumed in all areas

 - Ramp up to meet large order inflow

 - Changeover to system iQP-2 planned for July

 - New truck commercial battery with iQP-2 system planned for September production

-Zug / Gwangju, South Korea, 21 May 2015 – iQ Power Licensing AG (ISIN: CH0268536338; WKN/Security Number: A14M1C; Symbol: IQL) a developer and marketer of technologies for environmentally friendly and technologically innovative starter batteries for motor vehicles and licenses in these technologies, announces the official approval of the Financial Re-Structuring Plan for the joint venture plant iQ Power Asia in South Korea submitted by iQ Power Licensing and appointment of Bob Sullivan, CEO of iQ Power Licensing, as Administrator and CEO of the JV plant, effective immediately.
+Zug / Gwangju, South Korea, 15 June 2015 – iQ Power Licensing AG (ISIN: CH0268536338; WKN/Security Number: A14M1C; Symbol: IQL) a developer and marketer of technologies for environmentally friendly and technologically innovative starter batteries for motor vehicles and licenses in these technologies, announces the resumption of full production following a maintenance, repair and refurbishment of equipment.

 The plant in Gwangju is a key location for iQ Power Licensing.
 All batteries produced by the company are using the iQ Power technology and are subject to license fees to iQ Power Licensing.
 The plant has a high-speed assembly line and a cost effective plate plant.